VACULOGIC QS-7 ONLINE

 The green led will light when the USB is attached, indicating an active link to your computer; Manual adjustment is now disabled.
 Note that the QS-7 is not powered by the USB connection, and must have its own power connected and the switch on to operate.

-Turn the QS-7 power switch on to initiate computer recognition and begin the New Hardware Wizard.
-If the Wizard asks to connect to Windows Update, choose “No, not this time” and click Next.
+Turn the QS-7 power switch on to initiate computer recognition and begin the Found New Hardware Wizard.
+If the Wizard asks to connect to Windows Update, choose “No, not this time.”

 Choose “Install from a list or specific location” and click Next.
-Check the option marked “Include this location in the search” and use the Browse button to navigate the Wizard to the location of the “Driver” folder on the QuickSilver installation CD; highlight the Driver folder and click Next.
+Check the option marked “Include this location in the search” and use the Browse button to navigate the Wizard to the location of the “Driver” folder on the QuickSilver installation CD; click Next.

 If you receive a Windows logo testing warning, click “Continue Anyway” to allow the driver installation to be completed.